+So, what is CMMS anyway?
 Computerized maintenance management systems were first introduced in the mid 1960s primarily as a means to manage work orders.
 There have been many advancements in CMMS since then, especially in the 1980s as it transitioned into software.
 In addition to managing work orders, today’s modern systems typically include the ability to monitor assets and inventory levels, generate reports and schedule preventive maintenance.

 Utilized most often by small to medium-sized businesses, CMMS software helps extend the life of assets, reduce downtime and improve overall operations.
 It is not intended, however, to solve complex asset management challenges, such as those in larger businesses and enterprises.
 A new software solution emerged to fill this apparent gap in the marketplace—enterprise asset management software.

 Enterprise asset management software gives companies the ability to manage multiple assets, users and locations from the same system.
 It runs on networks, syncs data and gives companies vast amounts of information relating to asset management lifecycles across various sites.
 EAM software is much like CMMS in its maintenance management features, which is where the confusion stems from.
 In fact, many people think of EAM as a more robust version of traditional CMMS.
 EAM software includes all the same modules found in a CMMS, plus more.
 Features typically found in EAM include:

 - Preventive Maintenance